aggress/mesosphere-dcos-kafka-installer/docs/connect_testing.md

 ```
 Select Continue

-What's happening behind the scenes is Control Center talks to Connect over its REST API and also Schema Registry.
+What's happening behind the scenes is Control Center talks to Connect and also Schema Registry over their REST APIs.
+The Connect tasks will now be started.

 ## Validation